amaj8/Costume-Extractor/README.md

 Extracts the dresses and hats worn by Miss Lemon in the series Agatha Christie's Poirot

 # How I approached this?
 * *Get the images*: First I needed the images of the character.
-I scraped Google Images using Selenium to get 42 images with Miss Lemon in it.
+I scraped Google Images using Selenium and Scrapy to get 42 images with Miss Lemon in it.
 * *Annotation*: Manually annotated the images (made 2 classes: dress and hat) using Roboflow Annotate.
 Made bounding boxes around the dresses and hats worn.

 ![Images after annotation - tagged dresses and hats](https://github.com/amaj8/Costume-Extractor/blob/main/miss_lemon_costumes_annotated.jpeg)